 Outfall Monitoring Requirements

-Permittees must perform monitoring of runoff during wet and dry weather conditions at representative outfall locations that have been approved by the Executive Officer.
+Permittees must perform monitoring of runoff during wet and dry summer conditions at representative outfall locations that have been approved by the Executive Officer.

 Permittees must document the date and duration of the storm events sampled, estimates of the volume of rainfall from the storm event which generated the sampled discharge, the duration between the storm events sampled, and the end of the previous measurable storm event.